Books like The Four Winds

 The Grapes of Wrath by John Steinbeck

 The Four Wind is actually inspired by John Steinbeck’s classic novel.
-Both novels elucidate the utter desperation and anguish of families during the greatest eco-disaster in American history.
+Similar to The Four Winds, John Steinbeck’s classic novel elucidates the utter desperation and anguish of families during the greatest eco-disaster in American history.
 The novel follows the Joad family, as their farm is seized by the government, they have no option but to travel to the West.
 On their way to California, they meet numerous other families, all in the same boat.
 Soon all of them realise the horrific reality of the Great Depression.

 Band of Sisters by Lauren Willig